 DSRCImmediateForwardPlugin – Sends all J2735 traffic to the RSU for transmission out the DSRC radio.

 LocationPlugin – Communicates with GPS devices producing NMEA GP* sentences and forwards location information to the V2I Hub system.
+STILL INCLUDED?
+REMOVE OR LEAVE?

 RTCMPlugin – Communicates with a NTRIP network to create J2735 RTCM position correction messages.